-Continuing their trend of putting out an album every year, Vulfpeck delivers with its 6th studio album Mr. Finish Line.
-Featuring 13 different artists throughout the ten-track-long album, the result is a stellar smorgasbord of pure funk-rock heaven that any fan of Vulfpeck’s previous work will be ore than happy to bop along to.
+Continuing their trend of putting out an album every year, Vulfpeck delivers with their 6th studio album Mr. Finish Line.
+Featuring 13 different artists throughout the ten-track-long album, the result is a stellar smorgasbord of pure funk-rock heaven that any fan of Vulfpeck’s previous work will be more than happy to bop along to.

 The album makes a steep jump with title track, “Mr. Finish Line,” speeding up the pace, while still retaining all of the lighthearted and groovy funk vibes.
 The seductive bridge, sampled british football announcer, piano wizardry, and band commentary at the end, cement this as one of the most fun and enticing songs of the album.
 It’s the track that’s the most reminiscent of some of the Vulfpeck classics, like “Back Pocket,” in terms of both style and vibe.
 Taking the pace to new heights of quickness, “Tee Time,” is an explosion of frantic piano playing over a moving bass line.
 Devoid of lyrics, the song primarily serves as a transition between the first part of the album and the second.